hausdorff/davidbalbert.github.com/_posts/2013-08-19-adding-haskells-where-to-ocaml.md

 The line `GLOBAL: expr;` is a hack that allows us to skip global declaration of the entry `let_binding_seq`.
 You have to globally declare each entry not specified in this way, and we'd rather not do that for a variety of reasons.
 Note that `expr` already exists in the OCaml grammar, while `let_binding_seq` only exists locally.

+## Using it in real projects!

+In the makefile, you can see that I compile the souce with the command `ocamlc -pp "camlp4o pa_extend.cmo q_MLast.cmo" -I +camlp4 -c where.ml`.

+This results in `where.cmo`.

+At this point, you can link it into whatever project you have, *e.g.*, `camlc -pp "ocamlp4o ./where.cmo" your_ml_file_here.ml`.

+To see the desugared version of your source code, you can run `camlp4o where.cmo your_ml_file_here.ml`.

+The only issue is that it might not be usable with other extensions, but that is sort of the way these things go.

 ## Wrapping it all up